loadsmart/data-visualization-components/CONTRIBUTING.md

   - this will also install the top level dependencies

-- install all dependencies for each workspace with `yarn workspace foreach install`
+- install all dependencies for each workspace with `yarn workspaces foreach install`
   - this will simply run the installation command for each workspace